ovokpus/AIE8/04_Production_RAG/README.md

 - Test model inference with LangChain connectors
 - Ensure all models are properly downloaded

-Run the main notebook and complete the contained tasks:
+Run the preparation notebook and complete the contained tasks:

 - 🤝 Breakout Room #1:
+    1. Install and run Ollama
+    2. Ensure all the required models are pulled
+    3. Test them!

+Next, run the Assignment notebook and complete the contained tasks:

+- 🤝 Breakout Room #2:
     1. Install LangGraph
     2. Understanding States and Nodes
     3. Building a Basic Graph
     4. Implementing a Simple RAG Graph
     5. Extending the Graph with Complex Flows

-Next, run the LangSmith and Evaluation notebook and complete the contained tasks:

-- 🤝 Breakout Room #2:
-    1. Dependencies and OpenAI API Key
-    2. LangGraph RAG
-    3. Setting Up LangSmith
-    4. Examining the Trace in LangSmith!
-    5. Create Testing Dataset
-    6. Evaluation

 # Ship 🚢